Updated March 2021

 How Is Substance Use Disorder Treated?

-The most effective means of treating substance abuse are behavioral therapies—psychotherapy that teaches those with SUD how to cope without drugs or alcohol—and medication-assisted treatment (MAT)—using less harmful drugs or maintenance doses of drugs of addiction—to control withdrawal pains without getting people high and help individuals end their substance abuse gradually.
+The most effective means of treating substance use disorder are behavioral therapies—psychotherapy that teaches those with SUD how to cope without drugs or alcohol—and medication-assisted treatment (MAT)—using less harmful drugs or maintenance doses of drugs of addiction—to control withdrawal pains without getting people high and help individuals end their substance use disorder gradually.

 When such co-occurring disorders are detected, both need to be treated, whether face-to-face or through telehealth.

-Unfortunately, some physicians are reluctant to use MAT approaches because they still believe substance abuse is a moral failing or that MAT is just exchanging one addiction for another, or that they may face investigation or prosecution for prescribing MAT drugs.
+Unfortunately, some physicians are reluctant to use MAT approaches because they still believe substance use disorder is a moral failing or that MAT is just exchanging one addiction for another, or that they may face investigation or prosecution for prescribing MAT drugs.

 MAT drugs include buprenorphine (Suboxone), methadone, and naltrexone (Vivitrol).